thekashifmalik/rincr/README.md

 used by-hand, in scripts or as part of a software system.

 ## Quickstart
 Grab the right binary for your OS and ARCH from [Github](https://github.com/thekashifmalik/kbackup).
-You can place this anywhere on your $PATH.
+Place this anywhere in your path after making sure it is executable.
 For `linux` and `amd64` we do:
 ```
 curl -L https://github.com/thekashifmalik/kbackup/releases/latest/download/kbackup-linux-amd64 > kbackup
 chmod +x kbackup